Flexible Solutions

 • A few days are required to create the tool before cutting can begin.
 It may be longer depending on the geometry and complexity of the part to be cut.

 • Chem-etched dies are limited to very thin materials.
-Thick or very hard materials may not cut properly and may require a Steel-Rule Die.
+Thick or very hard materials may not cut properly and may require a steel-rule die.

 Marian’s sales engineers and production engineers are trained in all of these prototyping methods, understanding the strengths and limitations of each, and they will determine the best prototyping method and controls for your specific application.